mimik-ai/mimik-ai-developer-guide/readme.md

 ## Getting Essential Configuration Information

-To get the various devices within the mimik Service Mesh integrated into mimOE.ai at run time, a developer must have information about the developer's account on the [mimik Developer Portal](https://console.mimik.com/).
-Also, the developer will need to discover information about the machine running on the mimik Service Mesh, which is intended to be part of the demonstration scenario.
+To get the various devices within the edge Service Mesh integrated into mimOE.ai at run time, a developer must have information about the developer's account on the [mimik Developer Portal](https://console.mimik.com/).
+Also, the developer will need to discover information about the machine running on the edge Service Mesh, which is intended to be part of the demonstration scenario.
 The required information is:

 * `clientId token`
 * `developerId token`